Snippetors/snippetors.github.io/docs/plugins/vuepress-plugin-code-copy.md

 This plugin is inspired by [vuepress-plugin-code-copy](https://github.com/znicholasbrown/vuepress-plugin-code-copy), but for Vue 3.x and VuePress 2.x

-==VuePress is evolving rapidly, and there's no stable version yet.
-This plugin is only tested with VuePress version 2.0.0-beta.25==
+<mark>VuePress is evolving rapidly, and there's no stable version yet.
+This plugin is only tested with VuePress version 2.0.0-beta.60</mark>

 ## Install